stakeme-team/story-validators-race/wave-2/submissions/helios/submission-general-task-4.md

 - Alert user when a validator is missing blocks.
 - Support multiple validators.
 - Run on RPC only, no need other complicated endpoints.
-- Bot will never stop without telling you about the problem.

 # Install
 Here is our bot repo: https://github.com/linhtrang1602/discord-validator-bot